-Using a camera (select products only)
+Using a camera

 Your computer has one or more cameras that enable you to connect with others for work or play.
 Most cameras allow you to video chat, record video, and record still images.
 Cameras can be front facing or rear facing.